MonkeYKonG/rabbitmq-nodejs-client/README.md

 type Definitions = MessagesDefinition<Arguments>;
 ```
 ## Using schema
-You can use `MySendersReceivers` to let `RabbitMQClient` know the type of messages.
+You can use `Definitions` to let `RabbitMQClient` know the type of messages.
 ### Sender
 ```typescript
 const channel = await RabbitMQClient.createChannel<Definitions>();